m7medVision/SecTools-Installer/README.md

 # SecTools Installer

-This is a simple powershell script that can install most important tools for cyber security researcher. <br>
-You should run this script as an administrator.
+This powershell script installs several key tools that are commonly used by cyber security researchers.
+To ensure the script runs properly, please make sure to run it with administrator privileges.

 ### Tools
 ------------